Le Roman de Silence: Nature vs Nurture

 The theme is common in Old French literature, famously in Chretien de Troyes' Perceval, where the hero's effort to suppress his natural impulse of compassion in favour of what he considers proper courtly behaviour leads to catastrophe.

 Nature and Nurture appear as two allegorical characters fighting for the mind and body of Silence.
-Nurture urges Silence to continue life as a man, addressing her as Silencius, while Nature tells her to pursue her true identity as a woman, addressing her as Scilencia.
+Nurture urges Silence to continue life as a man, addressing him as Silencius, while Nature tells her to pursue her true identity as a woman, addressing her as Scilencia.

 Cross dressing and gender roles

 Silence embodies absolute physical perfection and engages in outstanding knightly activities that seem impossible for an ordinary human being.
 This can be considered as a supernatural element in the romance alongside Merlin's existence.
 Such tropes can be found in most romance or literature pieces, where the protagonist is epitomized as the flawless being that everyone envies and desires.

 The underlying code of gender roles requires Silence to be silenced in nature but outspoken in nurture as the underlying rule states that women's opinions should be diminished and men's credited.
 These fixed gender roles set constraint on what people wish to become.
 Especially in the case of Silence, her aspiration to inherit lawfully and maintain family duty to her parents left her no choice but to cross-dress as a male for she cannot alter her biological sex.
 Consequently, she was brought up as a knight in order to have a brighter opportunity and achieve greater accomplishment in life, while demonstrating others that she is indeed a man.

 However, Silence has to be subdued in the end as her mixed identity creates considerable hierarchical turmoil to the fixed social order.
-She broke gender role boundaries temporarily and showed that woman can learn, hunt, and skillful at knightly activities.
+She broke gender role boundaries temporarily and showed that woman can learn, hunt, and be skillful at knightly activities.